Posted by Kiana Greenan - January 18, 2023

 GRETNA GREEN HOSTS BBC SONGS OF PRAISE FOR SPECIAL EPISODE ON LOVE

 Gretna Green, the original home of romance, is set to host an episode of one of Britain’s longest running television programmes, Songs of Praise.
-The episode - ‘God is Love’, will air on BBC Two, on 13th February 2023.
+The episode - ‘God is Love’, will air on BBC One, on 12th February 2023.
 Gretna Green was chosen as the anchor venue for the show thanks to its rich romantic heritage, which dates back many generations.

 The episode will explore many different aspects of love, and how it ties together with Christianity.
 The show will begin and end at Gretna Green at the gateway to Scotland and will explore the destination’s unique connection with love and marriage.
 Susan Houston from Gretna Green, the family-owned business, talks with presenter Claire McCollum about the resort’s incredible history and heritage including how it has been passed down over five generations of the family since 1885.
 The show also explores some real life love stories as the presenter chats with a minister and a couple who were married at the famous wedding destination.